 - a.
-The Departmental Offices figure currently includes the Office of the Secretary, Insular Affairs, Office of the Solicitor, Office of Inspector General, and Office of Special Trustee for American Indians. - b.
+Supplemental appropriations are not reflected in this column. - b.
+Figures do not reflect funding appropriated to BLM for Wildland Fire Management for FY2004 through FY2008.
+These fire funds are included under Department-Wide Programs beginning in FY2006, consistent with the Bush Administration's request to fund DOI firefighting from this account beginning with FY2009. - c.
+The Departmental Offices figure currently includes the Office of the Secretary, Insular Affairs, Office of the Solicitor, Office of Inspector General, and Office of Special Trustee for American Indians. - d.
 The Department-Wide Programs figures include Wildland Fire Management, the Payments in Lieu of Taxes Program (PILT), Central Hazardous Materials Fund, Natural Resource Damage Assessment Fund, and Working Capital Fund.
 Figures for FY2006 through FY2009 reflect the proposed transfer of DOI Wildland Fire Management from the Bureau of Land Management to Department-Wide Programs.
-Comparable figures for earlier years are not readily available. - c.
-Figures generally do not reflect scorekeeping adjustments. - d.
+Comparable figures for earlier years are not readily available. - e.
+Figures generally do not reflect scorekeeping adjustments. - f.
 Derived from the report of the House Appropriations Committee on H.R.
 5041 (H.Rept.
-108-674). - e.
-The FY2005 figure excludes \$40.0 million in transferred funds from the Department of Defense (\$8098, P.L.
-108-287). - f.
+108-674). - g.
+The FY2005 figure excludes \$40.0 million in transferred funds from the Department of Defense (§8098, P.L.
+108-287). - h.
 The total does not include supplemental appropriations or \$1.50 billion in emergency appropriations for veteran's health.
-It reflects \$1.8 million in undistributed reductions which are not reflected in the individual agency figures in the column. - g.
-Supplemental appropriations are not reflected in this column. - h.
-The total reflects appropriations of \$26.51 billion; emergency appropriations of \$925.2 million, including \$425.0 million for Secure Rural Schools; and rescissions of \$30.0 million. - i.
-The total reflects appropriations of \$26.64 billion, emergency appropriations of \$800.0 million, and rescissions of \$35.0 million. - j.
-The total includes a requested appropriation of \$25.83 billion and rescissions of \$49.9 million. - k.
-Figures do not reflect funding appropriated to BLM for Wildland Fire Management for FY2004 through FY2008.
-These fire funds are included under Department-Wide Programs beginning in FY2006, consistent with the Administration's request to fund DOI firefighting from this account beginning with FY2009.
+It reflects \$1.8 million in undistributed reductions which are not reflected in the individual agency figures in the column.

+- i.
+The total reflects appropriations of \$26.51 billion; emergency appropriations of \$925.2 million, including \$425.0 million for Secure Rural Schools; and rescissions of \$30.0 million. - j.
+The total reflects appropriations of \$26.64 billion, emergency appropriations of \$1.82 billion, and rescissions of \$35.0 million. - k.
+The total includes a requested appropriation of \$25.86 billion and rescissions of \$54.4 million.